-New Orleans is a wonderful walking city and offers convenient, cheap and totally fun streetcars as an option for getting from neighborhood to neighborhood, and you can easily do without a car for your visit if you're not on a road trip to the Crescent City.
-But many visitors find themselves needing a taxi now and then in addition to getting to and from the airport.
+New Orleans is a wonderful walking city that offers convenient, cheap, and super fun streetcars as an option for getting from neighborhood to neighborhood.
+All this means that it is easy to go without a car in the Crescent City, if you're not on a road trip.
+However, many visitors will find themselves needing a taxi now and then, most commonly when they need to get to and from the airport.

-A quick run from the French Quarter to the famous Mid-City Lanes Rock 'n' Bowl, for example, is best accomplished by cab for expediency's sake, and if you'd like to head out to see Kermit Ruffins at Kermit's Treme Speakeasy, a cab is a good idea for safety's sake, especially at night.
+A quick run from the French Quarter to the famous Mid-City Lanes Rock 'n' Bowl, for example, is best accomplished by cab for expediency's sake, though it can be completed in other manners.

-But in New Orleans, taxicabs are not controlled by a central dispatch, and they are hard to flag down unless you are on one of the busy hotel-heavy stretches in the French Quarter and Central Business District.
-So how on Earth do you find one?
-Well, you just pick up the phone and call when you need them or reserve online or with an app, for the most part.
+However, in New Orleans taxicabs are not controlled by a central dispatch, and they can be hard to flag down unless you are on one of the busy hotel-heavy stretches in the French Quarter and Central Business District.
+So how on earth do you find a taxi in New Orleans?
+Well, you just pick up the phone and call for one when you need it or you can make a reservation online or with an app.

 New Orleans Cab Companies

 The largest and oldest taxicab company in New Orleans is United Cabs; which has a fleet of cabs that look bizarrely like police cruisers.
-They are the standard go-to for hotel concierges and restaurant hosts and the like.
-This is the best company to call if you're in the Central Business District, downtown or the French Quarter.
-Call dispatch and you'll usually have a cab in front of you within a few minutes.
+United Cabs is the standard go-to for hotel concierges, restaurant hosts, and the like.
+This is the best company to call if you're in the Central Business District, downtown, or in the French Quarter.
+Make a call to dispatch and you'll usually have a cab in front of you within a few minutes.

-At Louis Armstrong New Orleans International Airport or the bus/train station, instead of calling a specific taxi company, you'll just stand in the taxi queue on the lower level near the baggage claim.
+To get a ride from Louis Armstrong New Orleans International Airport or the bus/train station, instead of calling a specific taxi company, you'll just stand in the taxi queue on the lower level near the baggage claim.
 When it's your turn, just hop in the first cab and the driver will take you on your way.
-A taxi from the airport to the French Quarter or CBD cost $33 for one or two people, or $14 per person for three or more people.
+A taxi from the airport to the French Quarter or Central Business District costs around $36 for one or two people and $15 per person for three or more people.
 Tipping 10 to 15 percent is standard on all rides.
 If you have heavy luggage or the service is exemplary, it's recommend to tip 20 percent.

 Popular ride-hailing aps like Lyft and Uber are also available in New Orleans.
-It is often comparably priced to cabs, and many users say they find the service somewhat more reliable plus easier to use, given the convenience of the app.
-If you use the app on your phone in your home city, it'll work the same in New Orleans.
-If you don't, consider downloading it in advance of your trip; it's not a bad option to have on hand.
+Rides are often comparably priced to cabs, and many users say they find the services to be somewhat more reliable and easier to use than taxis, given the convenience of the apps.
+If you use Uber or Lyft on your phone in your home city, it will work exactly the same in New Orleans.
+If you don't, consider downloading one of the apps in advance of your trip; it's not a bad option to have on hand.
 Some riders like to have both apps on their phone and will compare prices, often selecting the cheaper option.
 Note that Uber surge pricing is always in effect from the airport, so cabs tend to be a cheaper option there.